loopbackio/loopback-next/packages/authentication/README.md

 # @loopback/authentication

-A LoopBack component for authentication support.
+A LoopBack 4 component for authentication support.

 **This is a reference implementation showing how to implement an authentication component, it is not production ready.**

 ## Overview

-The component demonstrates how to leverage Passport module and extension points provided by LoopBack Next to implement an authentication layer.
+The component demonstrates how to leverage Passport module and extension points provided by LoopBack 4 to implement an authentication layer.

 ## Installation